 Excuses for student absences will be furnished to the school in writing on the day the student returns to school, and will be evaluated by the principal or a designee to determine if the absence is excused or unexcused.
-Three parent notes are allowed a semester, (1st semester Aug-Dec and 2nd semester Jan-May) (one parent note will represent one day of absence); the parent notes should contain the student's name, reason for absence, date(s) of the absence, and the parent's/guardian's signature.

 For purposes of accurate record-keeping and student accountability, all absences must be resolved within three schools days of the student's return to school-excuses received after that time limit will not be considered unless the Principal deems extenuating circumstances exist.